 General Requirement CIS Controls v.7.1 NIST 800-53 ISO 27001:2013 System Communications and Protection 2.7: Utilize application whitelisting: Utilize application whitelisting technology on all assets to ensure that only authorized software executes and all unauthorized software is blocked from executing on assets.
 2.8: Implement application whitelisting of libraries: The organization's application whitelisting software must ensure that only authorized software libraries (such as .dll, .ocx, .so, etc.) are allowed to load into a system process.
-2.9: Implement application whitelisting of scripts: The organization's application whitelisting software must ensure that only authorized, digitally signed scripts (such as .psl,.py, macros, etc.) are allowed to run on a system.
+2.9: Implement application whitelisting of scripts: The organization's application whitelisting of scripts: The organization's application whitelisting software must ensure that only authorized, digitally signed scripts (such as .psl,.py, macros, etc.) are allowed to run on a system.
 7.6: Log All URL Requests: Log all URL requests from each of the organization's systems, whether on-site or a mobile device, in order to identify potentially malicious activity and assist incident handlers with identifying potentially compromised systems.
-9.5: Implement Application firewalls: Place application firewalls in front of any critical servers to verify and validate the traffic going to the server.
-Any unauthorized Connections Across Trusted Network Boundaries: Perform regular scans from outside each trusted network boundary to detect any unauthorized connections which are accessible across the boundary.
+9.5: Implement Application Firewalls: Place application firewalls in front of any critical servers to verify and validate the traffic going to the server.
+Any unauthorized traffic should be blocked and logged.
+12.2: Scan for Unauthorized Connections Across Trusted Network Boundaries: Perform regular scans from outside each trusted network boundary to detect any unauthorized connections which are accessible across the boundary.
 12.5: Configure Monitoring Systems to Record Network Packets: Configure monitoring systems to record network packets passing through the boundary at each of the organization's network boundaries.
 SC-7(9)(a, b): Detect and deny outgoing communications traffic posing a threat to external systems; and audit the identity of internal users associated with denied communications.
 SC-7(15): Route networked, privileged accesses through a dedicated, managed interface for purposes of access control and auditing.
 SC-7(24)(a, b, c, d): For systems that process personally identifiable information: Apply the organization-defined processing rules to data elements of personally identifiable information; Monitor for permitted processing at the external interfaces to the system and at key internal boundaries within the system; Document each processing exception; and Review and remove exceptions that are no longer supported.
-A.13.11: Networks shall be managed and controlled to protect information in systems and applications.
-A.13.12: Security of network services: Security mechanisms, service levels and management requirements of all network services and provided in network services agreements, whether these services are provided in-house or outsourced.
+A.13.1.1: Networks shall be managed and controlled to protect information in systems and applications.
+A.13.1.2: Security of network services: Security mechanisms, service levels and management requirements of all network services shall be identified and included in network services agreements, whether these services are provided in-house or outsourced.
 A.14.1.2: Securing application services on public networks: Information involved in application services passing over public networks shall be protected from fraudulent activity, contract dispute and unauthorized disclosure and modification.
-A.14.1.3: Protecting applications services transactions: Information involved in application service transactions: Information involved in application service transactions shall be protected to prevent incomplete transmission, misrouting, unauthorized message alteration, unauthorized disclosure, unauthorized message alteration, unauthorized message duplication or replay.
+A.14.1.3: Protecting applications services transactions: Information involved in application service transactions shall be protected to prevent incomplete transmission, misrouting, unauthorized disclosure, unauthorized message duplication or replay.